• Link to Facebook

 Queensland Boulder Opal: What makes it so special?

-Queensland Boulder Opal is treasured throughout the world because people love its unique beauty and deep colouration.
+QUEENSLAND Boulder Opal is treasured throughout the world because people love its unique beauty and deep colouration.

 As the name ‘Boulder’ suggests, the colourful opal forms inside cracks and fissures within ironstone boulders.